-A three-term intensive Musical Theatre & Dance training programme designed for students intent on pursuing a career in the performing arts.
+A three-term Musical Theatre training program, designed for students determined to succeed in the performing arts.

 There are no UK government grants or funding for this course.
 Students will need to be privately financed.

 Educational Level for International Students